capitalpb/advent_of_code_2023/README.md

 possibilities could also probably be improved upon by figuring out what the number of seconds for the current record is, and only looping from there until hitting a number that doesn't win, as opposed to brute-forcing the whole loop.

+# Day 7

+Fought with this one for a while, and needed to take a break from it.
+I'll come back when I have an easier day and have the time.
+Yup, I'm a quitter today.

+# Day 8

+First part was simple enough.
+Second part was easy logically, but after running the brute force solution with a parallel iterator from `rayon` and maxing out all 12 cores of this CPU, it was still taking forever.
+I always get tripped up by these ones that need fancy math, because although I was always good at math, I've never been good at looking at these problems and figuring out what kind of formula would apply.
+So I cheated and looked at other people's comments for their solutions, and saw the least common multiple mentioned.
+This made sense to me, so I implemented it and got a result almost instantly.
+I hate having to look at other comments to solve these things, but I never would have came to that conclusion myself.